Syntoxr/ShoppingList-FE/README.md

 ### Websocket

-The Frontend uses [socket.io](https://socket.io/) in order to communicate with the backend.
+The Frontend uses [socket.io](https://socket.io/) in order to communicate with the backend, wich is reachable under `/api/socket`.

 The following rooms are being used (from a client perspective):